malsharawy/Segmentation-of-Cerbrovascular-system/README.md

 ## This repo has 3 segmentation tools:

-### 1. Segmentation of CT images using Gaussian mixture model with expectation maximization.
+### 1. Segmentation of CTA images using Gaussian mixture model with expectation maximization.
-### 2. Segmentation of CT images using Fuzzy c-means.
+### 2. Segmentation of CTA images using Fuzzy c-means.
-### 3. Segmentation of CT images using K-means.
+### 3. Segmentation of CTA images using K-means.

-### All the segmentation tools are followed by applying connected componant labelling algorithm for selecting local AIF.
+### All the segmentation tools are followed by applying connected componant labelling algorithm for selecting the local AIF.

 ### Signal attenuation curve is drawn from the selected AIF location then using fitting spline, the Time to peak and maximum concentration are calculated from the curve.